Category: Non-Fiction

 Parkrun has continued to grow in the years since, surviving COVID-19 and coming out kicking, and there have been all sorts of interesting (and controversial) developments.
 Bourne dedicated a chunk of the book to talking about how important the statistics are to runners, and they’ve since been taken away by parkrun, ostensibly because they stop people from taking part.
 It would also have been nice to have read about the politics that have stopped parkrun from continuing in France.

-But while those are little quibbles and things that I would have liked to have seen, I can’t exactly blame Bourne.
+But while there are little quibbles and things that I would have liked to have seen, I can’t exactly blame Bourne.
 On top of that, I was mostly interested in reading about the early days, and she had those nicely covered with quotes from the people involved.
 So all in all, not bad.

 Learn more about Parkrun.